 The host hotel is the Country Inn & Suites Savannah Airport, 21 Yvette Johnson Hagins Drive, Savannah, GA 31408.
 The hotel's phone number is 912 966 1717.
 Please mention Coastal Empire Region Porsche Club of America for a group rate.
 The manager's name is Kaji Kotob.

-Tech and Registration will be held at Roebling Road Raceway on Friday evening from 5:00 p.m. until 6:00 p.m. and then at the Country Inn & Suites from 6:30 until 8:00.
+Tech and Registration will be held at Roebling Road Raceway on Friday evening from 5:00 p.m. until 6:30 p.m..
 We will also host a hospitality event at the hotel on Friday evening and Saturday evening.
 If possible, please try to register and tech Friday.
 If you miss the Friday Tech and Registration, please be there when the track opens at 7:00 am on Saturday morning.
 Tech and Registration will close at 7:45 AM on Saturday morning.

 You will be required to read, agree to, and sign a release and waiver of liability at the on-site registration in addition to the Roebling Road Raceway release and waiver of liability.

 You will also be responsible for payment to repair any damage done by you to the Roebling Road Raceway facilities as determined by the facility manager.
 Individual insurance for DE’s is available on www.hpdeins.locktonaffinity.com/Products.aspx

 We will have Apex Performance in attendance on both Saturday and Sunday, please review their website: www.apexperformance.net

 If you have any questions or need further information concerning the event, please